fedarko/pyfastg/README.md

 [![PyPI](https://img.shields.io/pypi/v/pyfastg)](https://pypi.org/project/pyfastg)

 ## The FASTG file format
-FASTG is a format to describe genome assemblies, geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.
-The official spec for the FASTG format (version 1.00, as of writing) can be found [here](http://fastg.sourceforge.net/).
-Whenever the rest of this documentation mentions "the FASTG spec," this is in reference to this version of the spec.
+FASTG is a format for describing sequencing assembly graphs.
+It is geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.

-pyfastg parses graphs that follow **a subset of this specification**: in particular, it is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.
+The official specification for the FASTG format (version 1.00, as of writing) can be found [here](http://fastg.sourceforge.net/).
+Whenever the rest of this documentation mentions "the FASTG spec," this is in reference to this version of the specification. pyfastg parses graphs that follow **a subset of this specification**: in particular, pyfastg is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.

 ## The pyfastg library